 The NOtification TO Captain (NOTOC) is an essential document for the flight crew.
 It is the sole source of information to assess the severity of an inflight incident involving dangerous goods carried as cargo.https://www.ifalpa.org/publications/library/notocs–2759#:~:text=The%20NOtification%20TO%20Captain%20(NOTOC,dangerous%20goods%20carried%20as%20cargo.

 With the NOTOC, the ground handler informs the flight deck about any special loads (dangerous or valuable goods, weapons, live animals) in the belly.
-Especially dangerous goods need high attention, as it can jeopardize the safety of the flight a lot.
+Especially dangerous goods need high attention, as they can jeopardize the safety of the flight a lot.
 Unfortunately, there are different kinds of dangerous goods, each calling for other actions in case of a fire.
-Some fire might be fought with water, others might worsen when exposed to water.
+Some fires might be fought with water, and others might worsen when exposed to water.